How to Can Bourbon Cherries (For Drinks + Desserts)

 • Dissolve sugar.
 Add the sugar, water, lemon juice, and the split vanilla bean in a medium-sized pot.
 Bring to a boil and dissolve the sugar.

 • Add cherries.
 Once the sugar is dissolved, add the cherries.
-Reduce the heat to a simmer, and cook the cherries at 180 degrees F for 5 minutes.
+Reduce the heat to a simmer, and cook the cherries at 180℉ for 5 minutes.

 • Add bourbon.
-Remove from heat and add the bourbon and almond extract.
+Remove from the heat and add the bourbon and almond extract.
 Stir to combine.

 • Remove vanilla bean.
 Remove the vanilla bean from the cherry mixture.

 • Cool.
 After 10 minutes, remove the canner from the heat, remove the lid, and allow the jars to sit for 5 minutes.
-After 5 minutes, transfer the jars to a heat-safe area and let the jars cool for 12-24 hours.
+After 5 minutes, transfer the jars to a heat-safe area and let them cool for 12-24 hours.

 Notes